 The Trustee considers climate-related risks and opportunities across short-, medium- and long-term time periods relevant to the Scheme, separately for both Sections of the Scheme.
 These risks are primarily assessed via climate scenario analysis.
 In preparation of the publishing of the first year's TCFD statement, the Trustee chose to carry out scenario analysis as at 31 March 2022, to align with the Scheme year end and triennial actuarial valuation.
-To ensure consistency with the asset analysis, scenario analysis was also carried out on the liabilities as at this date, in conjunction an assessment of the covenant.
-Taking a proportionate approach and recognising that such analysis is required to be produced every three-years, the analysis has been carried out on an assets-only basis as at this year-end, 31 March 2023.
-The analysis as at both dates has been included in this report.
+To ensure consistency with the asset analysis, scenario analysis was also carried out on the liabilities as at this date, in conjunction with an assessment of the covenant.
+Taking a proportionate approach and recognising that such analysis is required to be produced every three-years, the analysis was carried out on an assets-only basis for last year's report, as at 31 March 2023.
+The analysis has not been updated this year as the Trustee also does not believe there have been material improvements in climate scenario modelling methodology, especially as there has been growing scrutiny of climate modelling and scenario analysis over 2023 due to the assumptions involved.
+Further detail on this, and the analysis as at 31 March 2023, has been included in this report.

-The analysis found that the Vodafone Section funding level is projected to fall under each of the three climate transition scenarios: "Fast Transition", "Slow Transition" and "No Transition".
+The analysis found that the Vodafone Section funding level is projected to fall under two of the three climate transition scenarios: "Fast Transition", and "Slow Transition" and increase slightly under the "No Transition" scenario.
 For the CWW Section the funding level is also expected to fall under a "Fast" and "Slow" transition, but the asset and liability impacts are broadly expected to offset under a "No Transition" scenario.